FoI

 Synonyms: Baccharis indica, Placus indicus

 Indian Camphor-Weed is a shrub, small, nearly hairless; stems up to 2 ft.
 Leaves are obovate or inverted-lanceshaped, pointed, apiculate or blunt, minutely sawtoothed, 2-5 cm long, gland dotted, narrowed into a small leaf-stalk.
+They emit a camphor like smell when crushed, which is probably what gave it its common name.
 Flower-heads are borne in compound corymbs at branch-ends, 0.6 cm in diameter, velvet-hairy.
 Outer involucral bracts are broad with rounded tips.
 Disc florets are bisexual, 3.
 Ray florets numerous, female.
 Seed-pods are minute, ribbed, nearly hairless.
 Pappus white, scanty, spreading.
 Indian Camphor-Weed is found in W. Bengal and Andaman & Nicobar Islands, parts of SE Asia and Australia.

 Identification credit: J.M.
 Garg Photographed in Hoogly, West Bengal.